Mikaelluc/Repo_Mestrado-Mikael/README.md

 ## Summary

-DESCRIBE THE SCOPE OF YOUR WORK HERE BASED ON WHAT WAS AGREED BETWEEN YOU, YOUR ADVISOR and YOUR CO-ADVISOR
+Develop a object detection and tracking system using open source algoritms (YOLOv8 for example) and simple hardware (gimble, servomotors and comercial Dev.
+Boards).

 ## Milestones
-Month, Day of Year - Qualification
+September, 06 of 2024 - Qualification
-Month, Day of Year - Dissertation Delivered to Jury Members Month, Day of Year - Defense
+August, 06 of 2025 - Dissertation Delivered to Jury Members September, 06 of 2025 - Defense

 ## ABSTRACT